electricimp/QL720NW/README.md

 ### setFont(*font*)

 The *setFont()* method sets the font using the *font* parameter.
 The table below lists the supported font name constants.
+Brougham is the default font.

 | Font Constant |
 | --- |